Key and Message Semantic-Security over State-Dependent Channels: Previous Results as Special Cases

 \section{Previous Results as Special Cases}

-We compare the result of Theorem \ref{TM:SDWTC_lower_bound} to those from related past works.
-The previously best known inner bound on the SM-SK trade-off region attainable over the considered SD-WTC is \cite[Theorem 1]{Prabhakaran_SKSM2012}.
-The next subsection restates this inner bound and shows that Theorem \ref{TM:SDWTC_lower_bound} can strictly outperform it.
-Afterwards, we provide a comparison to the best past achievability results for only SM transmission \cite{Goldfeld_SDWTC2016} or only SK agreement \cite{Bassi2016secretKey}.
-The achievability result from \cite{Goldfeld_SDWTC2016} captures the previous lower bounds on the secrecy capacity of the SD-WTC from \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007,SDWTC_Chia_ElGamal2012}.
-The SK achievability results from \cite{Bassi2016secretKey} subsume previous lower bounds on the SK generation rate, such as \cite{Khisti_Key_Agreement2011,Khisti_Key_Generation2012}.
-Relating to one another these three benchmarks that we use to evaluate the performance of Theorem \ref{TM:SDWTC_lower_bound}, we note that while \cite{Goldfeld_SDWTC2016} recovers \cite{Prabhakaran_SKSM2012} when there is only a SM ($R_K=0$), \cite{Bassi2016secretKey} and \cite{Prabhakaran_SKSM2012} do not imply one another.
+We compare the result of Theorem~\ref{TM:SDWTC_lower_bound} to those from related past works.
+The previously best known inner bound on the SM-SK trade-off region attainable over the considered SD-WTC is~\cite[Theorem 1]{Prabhakaran_SKSM2012}.
+The next subsection restates this inner bound and shows that Theorem~\ref{TM:SDWTC_lower_bound} can strictly outperform it.
+Afterwards, we provide a comparison to the best past achievability results for only SM transmission~\cite{Goldfeld_SDWTC2016} or only SK agreement~\cite{Bassi2016secretKey}.
+The achievability result from~\cite{Goldfeld_SDWTC2016} captures the previous lower bounds on the SM capacity of the SD-WTC from~\cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007,SDWTC_Chia_ElGamal2012}.
+The SK achievability results from~\cite{Bassi2016secretKey} subsume previous lower bounds on the SK generation rate, such as~\cite{csiszarNarayan2000CrHelper,Khisti_Key_Agreement2011,Khisti_Key_Generation2012}.
+Relating to one another these three benchmarks that we use to evaluate the performance of Theorem~\ref{TM:SDWTC_lower_bound}, we note that while~\cite{Goldfeld_SDWTC2016} recovers~\cite{Prabhakaran_SKSM2012} when there is only a SM ($R_K=0$),~\cite{Bassi2016secretKey} and~\cite{Prabhakaran_SKSM2012} do not imply one another.

+It is noteworthy that many of the above mentioned achievability results were shown to be optimal for special instances of the studied model.
+Naturally, in all those cases, our result is optimal as well.

-\begin{remark} Another result on SK generation over SD-WTCs with non-causal CSI is found in \cite{Zibaeenejad2015WtSiPublicComm}.
-Theorem 1 therein, which seemingly attains higher SK rates than both schemes from \cite{Bassi2016secretKey} and than our inner bound, is incorrect.
-The region suggested in \cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm} does not account for the secrecy-rate-loss when the inner layer codeword cannot be decoded on its own by the legitimate decoder, i.e., when $I(U;S)>I(U;Y)$.
-(See the second case in Remark \ref{REM:mainResult_interpretation} for a further explanation.)
-For this reason, we chose \cite{Bassi2016secretKey} as a benchmark for the SK generation problem.
+\begin{remark} Another result on SK generation over SD-WTCs with non-causal CSI is found in~\cite{Zibaeenejad2015WtSiPublicComm}.
+Theorem 1 therein, which seemingly attains higher SK rates than both schemes from~\cite{Bassi2016secretKey} and our inner bound, is incorrect.
+The region suggested in~\cite[Theorem 1]{Zibaeenejad2015WtSiPublicComm}, in certain cases, exceeds the SK capacity, since it does not account for the loss in secrecy-rate when the inner layer codeword cannot be decoded on its own by the legitimate decoder, i.e., when $I(U;S)>I(U;Y)$.
+(See the second case in Remark~\ref{REM:mainResult_interpretation} for a further explanation.)
+For this reason, we chose~\cite{Bassi2016secretKey} as a benchmark for the SK generation problem.